synotechai/.github/profile/docs/installation.md

 > [!CAUTION]
 > Changing the `embedding_llm` will re-index all the memory and knowledge, and
 > requires clearing the `memory` folder to avoid errors, as the embeddings can't be
 > mixed in the vector database.
-Note that this will DELETE ALL of Agent Flux's memory.
+Note that this will DELETE ALL of Agent Syno's memory.

 ## Installing and Using Ollama (Local Models)
 If you're interested in Ollama, which is a powerful tool that allows you to run various large language models locally, here's how to install and use it: